- 2.1 MillionCurrency

 Situated in the Arabian Desert, Dubai combines very little rainfall with both heat and sunshine.

 The summer months of May to September offer stunning weather with highs of around 40C together with minimal humidity due to the almost non-existent rainfall.
-This time is ideal for those wanting to soak up the sun.
+This time is ideal for those wanting to soak up the sun while on holiday in Dubai.

 December through to February is the coolest period in Dubai, although temperatures still average around 23C, offering fantastic conditions for sightseeing or golf.
 February and March are the wettest months in Dubai.